 For Quality Legal Advice, Contact Lane & Lane, LLC

 Do you have questions or concerns about your legal rights and options in a family law dispute?
-If so, it is in your best interest to consult an attorney from Lane & Lane, LLC with experience in New Jersey family law.
+If so, it is in your best interest to consult a Somerville NJ lawyer from Lane & Lane, LLC with experience in New Jersey family law.
 We believe that the gears of justice should not grind to a halt despite the recent Coronavirus pandemic.
 That is why we offer phone consultations and other methods of remotely exploring the legal issues of your case.

 To schedule a consultation, please call us Lane & Lane, LLC at (908) 259-6673 or contact us online today.